mholt/curl-to-go/README.md

 curl-to-Go is a tool to instantly convert [curl](http://curl.haxx.se) commands to Go code in the browser.
 It does *not* guarantee high-fidelity conversions, but it's good enough for most API docs that have curl samples.

 This is a sister tool to [JSON-to-Go](https://mholt.github.io/json-to-go), which converts JSON to a Go struct type definition.
+To do the reverse, check out [moul/http2curl](https://github.com/moul/http2curl).

 ### Try it